 Since July 2017, Eurozine co-finances translations of texts to be published by Eurozine’s partner journals and associates.
-This way, the Eurozine Translations Pool contributes to the internationalisation of cultural works in Europe.
-So far, a total of 21 translations was financed or co-financed.
+In doing so, the Eurozine Translations Pool contributes to the internationalisation of cultural works in Europe.
+So far, a total of 79 translations were financed or co-financed.
 The current call is available here.
-Please note that currently only Eurozine’s partner journals and associates are eligible to apply for the programme.
+Please note that currently only Eurozine partner journals and associates are eligible to apply for the programme.

 Eurozine’s Online Workshops provide a platform for cultural journalists to share their expertise with each other as well as external experts and thus develop their publishing activities.

 Past Online Workshops